solo-io/workshops/smh/README.md

 EOF
 ```

-Then, we create a FailoverService to define a new hostname (`reviews-failover.default.global`) that will be backed by the `reviews` micro service runnings on both clusters.
+Then, we create a FailoverService to define a new hostname (`reviews-failover.default.global`) that will be backed by the `reviews` microservice runnings on both clusters.

 ```bash
 cat << EOF | kubectl --context mgmt apply -f -